ianwonilkim/conditional-drum-sample-retrieval/index.md

 ### Inference results

 <p align="justify">
-The mixed audio loop examples are audio used in user study.
+The following examples of mixed audio loops were used in user study.

 <table>
     <tr>